-Major Theories of Leadership
+Major Leadership Theories

 In their such for answers these scholars, who have been fascinated with the leadership capabilities of these men and women, have developed several leadership theories that seek to explain how they became excellent leaders.
 Before we delve into the leadership theories let us define leadership.
-Leadership is the ability by an individual to influence others to achieve a certain goal.
+Leadership is the ability of an individual to influence others to achieve a certain goal.
 This can be employees, fellow countrymen, etc.

 One of the first theories was the Great Man Theory which says great leaders are born and not made.
 The term “someone is a born leader” originated from this theory.
 According to it great leaders are those destined by birth to lead.
 The theory which was defined in the 1800s also assumed that only men can be leaders hence the name Great Man theory.
 The Great Man theories evolved to the Trait theories.

-In Situation Theories leaders determine the way to lead according to the circumstances they are facing.
+In Situation Theories, leaders determine the way to lead according to the circumstances they are facing.
 For example, if a situation arises where the leader is the most skilled person to handle it he may dictate actions to be taken hence an authoritarian style of leadership takes form.
 However, if a situation occurs where the leader is not knowledgeable about the issue he may turn to his followers for the best course of action, a democratic style is hence adopted.

 This is the group the leader turns to in order to succeed.
-The Out-group members have clashing personalities with the leader have dissenting opinions and are not compatible with the leader.
+The Out-group members have clashing personalities with the leader who have dissenting opinions and are not compatible with the leader.
 They spend little time with the leader and interaction is mostly formal.
 In this theory the In-group members are more likely to take on extra work which in turn sees them get promotions, the Out-group members are likely to leave.

-- Idealized influence/charisma: Transformational leaders have a natural ability to get others on board with the vision they set out to achieve
+- Idealized influence/charisma: Transformational leaders have a natural ability to get others on board with the vision they set out to achieve.

 - Inspirational motivation-this leaders are good at communicating and they use words to inspire people to action and encourage them when things get tough.